ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ## Typed Transaction Envelope {#typed-transaction-envelope}

-Over time, Ethereum has evolved to support multiple types of transactions.
-This allows new features like access lists and EIP-1559 to be implemented without affecting legacy transaction formats.
-[EIP-2718: Typed Transaction Envelope](https://eips.ethereum.org/EIPS/eip-2718) defines a transaction type that is an envelope for future transaction types.

-Previously, Ethereum had one format for transactions.
+Ethereum originally had one format for transactions.
 Each transaction consists of a nonce, gas price, gas limit, to address, value, data, v, r, and s.
 These fields are RLP-encoded, to look something like this:

 `RLP([nonce, gasPrice, gasLimit, to, value, data, v, r, s])`

+Ethereum has evolved to support multiple types of transactions to allow for new features such as access lists and [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) to be implemented without affecting legacy transaction formats.

+[EIP-2718: Typed Transaction Envelope](https://eips.ethereum.org/EIPS/eip-2718) defines a transaction type that is an envelope for future transaction types.

 EIP-2718 is a new generalised envelope for typed transactions.
 In the new standard, transactions are interpreted as:

 `TransactionType || TransactionPayload`

 Where the fields are defined as:

-- TransactionType: a number between 0 and 0x7f, for a total of 128 possible transaction types.
+- `TransactionType` - a number between 0 and 0x7f, for a total of 128 possible transaction types.
-- TransactionPayload: an arbitrary byte array, defined by the transaction type.
+- `TransactionPayload` an arbitrary byte array defined by the transaction type.

 ## Further reading {#further-reading}